 The best way to attract more bloggers is to promise to promote their podcast on your show so that they can share your podcast on their blog.

 Overcast is an exceptional podcasting app, and they run ads for podcasts.

-If you can spend a hundred bucks, you can run ads to your podcast for a full month.
-It is a great way to get the first 100 subscribers from your show.
+If you can spend a hundred bucks, you can run ads on your podcast for a whole month.
+It is a great way to get the first 100 subscribers to your show.

 Podcast Hosting Sites FAQ

 What is the most popular podcast hosting?